beiji-ma/redefinecad/articles/next_gen_plm_comparison.md

 # Next Generation PLM vs Single BOM Dataset (2011)

+> *A product is not defined by enumeration, but by constraint evaluation.*

 ## 1. Introduction

+### Design Philosophy Context

+The practical implication of this design perspective is that product structure is not authored directly as a static hierarchy.
+Instead, it emerges from the interaction of technical features, interfaces, and variation rules within a shared configuration model.
+Instead, it emerges from the interaction between technical features, interfaces, and variation rules within a shared configuration model.

 This document examines the commonly presented idea of "Next Generation PLM" and places it in the historical context of a real-world implementation that predates the contemporary narrative by more than a decade.
 In 2011, the Single BOM Dataset approach was implemented in a production automotive program with full lifecycle implications across engineering, manufacturing, and service.
 While the industry today often frames configuration-driven product structures as an emerging direction, the core principles have already been validated in practice.